 Going to University is expensive, that’s a given; however it doesn’t have to be that bad.
-Through the power of technology, lateral thinking and good old-fashioned elbow grease you can add some cash to your coffers and reduce your debt without the need to get a part time job.
-Below are the top 10 ways to make some extra money as a student while you complete your studies.
+Through the power of technology, lateral thinking and good old-fashioned elbow grease you can add some cash to your coffers and reduce your debt without the need to get a part-time job.
+Below are the top 10 ways to make money as a student while you complete your studies.
 You don’t have to do them all, but doing one or two could really help you through the financially frantic times ahead.

 1. Sell your books, CDs, games & videos

-We all have old textbooks lying around, maybe from school or university, or just books your aunty gave you for Christmas that you never read, or what about those CDs, DVDs and videos that you never use any more.
+We all have old textbooks lying around, maybe from school or university, or just books your aunty gave you for Christmas that you never read, or what about those CDs, DVDs and videos that you never use any more?
 So why not sell them?
 It might sound like too much hassle, but We Buy Books has made it nice and easy.
-All you have to do is enter the ISBN, they will value your books for you, you print off a pre-paid postage label so you don’t even have to go to the Post Office and they will pay you when they receive your package.
+All you have to do is enter the ISBN, and they will value your books for you, you print off a pre-paid postage label so you don’t even have to go to the Post Office and they will pay you when they receive your package.

 2. Become an Extra

-You can earn around £60-80 for being one of those background people on second rate TV, which isn’t too bad given the fact you are effectively a living prop.
+You can earn around £60-80 for being one of those background people on second-rate TV, which isn’t too bad given the fact you are effectively a living prop.
 Using sites like Be On Screen can get you on set and well on your way to getting your 5 seconds of fame (well, not that much fame).
 If you want to mingle with some Z-list celebs and get paid for it, this could be your ticket to more money.

 3. Sell Your Notes

 Put your hard work to good use; your built-up hours of note-taking and detailed charts and diagrams could gain you more than just a good grade.
 Sites like Notesale allow you to take your notes and put them online for any students who need a bit of extra help.
 The way it works is that you put up your notes, set a price and get paid through the website.
 So if you’ve worked hard and want to get a little something from it, by all means, give this one a go.